Opel Corsa: Corsa-e

+The manufacturer later added a larger-battery option, increasing its capacity from 50/45 kWh (gross/net capacity) to 54/51 kWh.
+This larger battery is only available with the 156-hp motor.
+The manufacturer claims that, combined with improvements to the drivetrain efficiency, it increased the WLTP range to 429 km.
+A range test of its sibling, the e-208 with the same upgrades, achieved 414 km when driven at constant 90 km/h in good weather conditions.

 Compared to the conventionally-powered Corsa, the Corsa-e is 345 kg heavier at a kerb weight (for the base model) of 1455 kg; the center of gravity is lower by 57 mm for the Corsa-e.
 Boot space shrinks from 309 to 267 L for the electric version as well.
 Externally, the standard Corsa F is almost identical to the electric version, with the exception of different alloy wheel designs and the lack of exhaust.
 The interior will include a touchscreen infotainment system with two set-ups available; seven-inch Multimedia Navi system or 10-inch Multimedia Navi Pro (exclusive to the top-level Elite Premium trim).

 Interior styling and controls generally are simpler than the e-208.
 In the UK, the Corsa-e is sold in four trim levels (from base Griffin through SE Premium, SRi Premium, and Elite Premium).
 Starting price was £30,665, which was reduced to £27,165 with applied government grants.